andrew/ultimate-awesome/README.md

 - [awesome-cybersec](https://github.com/dhotrey/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
+- [claudepro-directory](https://github.com/JSONbored/claudepro-directory) - Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.
 - [awesome-ordinals](https://github.com/neu-fi/awesome-ordinals) - A curated list of ordinals and inscriptions ecosystem.
 - [awesome-made-in-kz](https://github.com/nugmanoff/awesome-made-in-kz) - 🇰🇿 😎  Awesome open source projects made in Kazakhstan.